An example of the the routes screen that appears is displayed below:

 You can alter the color, width, and transparency of the route line in the settings.

 It is also possible to load multiple routes on the map.
 This can be useful if you want to combine or compare different routes.
-If you press an unloaded route in the routes screen it will be added to the map, just as the first loaded route.
-The route line however will be different from the first route.
+If you tap another route in the routes screen it will be added to the map, just as the first loaded route.
+The route line color will be different from the first route.